zupago-zz/zpush/README.md

 with the following perimeters

+{"key":"websitePushID",     "value":"web.pe.zupago.test",       "description":"The Website Push ID, as specified in your developer account.
+Required\n\n","type":"text","enabled":true},

+{"key":"certfile",  "value":Certificates.p12file, "description":"Your Certificates.p12 Certificate Required","type":"file","enabled":true},

+{"key":"certPassw",  "value":"test123456",  "description":"Your Certificates.p12 Certificate Password if Any","type":"text","enabled":true},

+{"key":"saflogo",  "value":null,  "description":"Website Logo Required","type":"file","enabled":true},

-[{"key":"websitePushID","value":"web.pe.zupago.test","description":"The Website Push ID, as specified in your developer account.
-Required\n\n","type":"text","enabled":true},{"key":"certfile","value":null,"description":"Your Certificates.p12 Certificate Required","type":"file","enabled":true},{"key":"certPassw","value":"test123456","description":"Your Certificates.p12 Certificate Password if Any","type":"text","enabled":true},{"key":"saflogo","value":null,"description":"Website Logo Required","type":"file","enabled":true},{"key":"website","value":"https://zpush.zupago.pe","description":"An array of websites that are allowed to request permission from the user.
-Required","type":"text","enabled":true},{"key":"websiteName","value":"ZuPago WebPush Generator","description":"The website name.
+{"key":"website",  "value":"https://zpush.zupago.pe",  "description":"An array of websites that are allowed to request permission from the user.
+Required","type":"text","enabled":true},

+{"key":"websiteName",  "value":"ZuPago WebPush Generator", "description":"The website name.
 This is the heading used in Notification Center.
+Required","type":"text","enabled":true},

-Required","type":"text","enabled":true},{"key":"authenticationToken","value":"B82CFAED-7F81-4BB3-A128-3DCE18977DC6","description":"A string that helps you identify the user.
+{"key":"authenticationToken",  "value":"B82CFAED-7F81-4BB3-A128-3DCE18977DC6",  "description":"A string that helps you identify the user.
 It is included in later requests to your web service.
 This string must 16 characters or greater.
+Required","type":"text","enabled":true},

-Required","type":"text","enabled":true},{"key":"webServiceURL","value":"https://zpush.zupago.pe/pusher/safari","description":"The location used to make requests to your web service.
+{"key":"webServiceURL",  "value":"https://zpush.zupago.pe/pusher/safari",  "description":"The location used to make requests to your web service.
 The trailing slash should be omitted.
+Required","type":"text","enabled":true},

-Required","type":"text","enabled":true},{"key":"urlFormatString","value":"https://zpush.zupago.pe/url/?url=%@","description":"The URL to go to when the notification is clicked.
+{"key":"urlFormatString",  "value":"https://zpush.zupago.pe/url/?url=%@",  "description":"The URL to go to when the notification is clicked.
 Use %@ as a placeholder for arguments you fill in when delivering your notification.
 This URL must use the http or https scheme; otherwise, it is invalid.
 Required","type":"text","enabled":true}]

 ```

+Kindly repost if any issue.